-$\mathbf{MCL}^{(1)}$ Highest single measurement in 2010 Lowest monthly percentage of samples meeting turbidity limits Violation?
-Typical Source of Contaminant 5.0 NTU 0.09 N/A No Turbidity (NTU) 95% of samples <0.5 NTU N/A 100% No Soil Runoff 80% reduction NTU N/A 100% No
+$\mathbf{MCL}^{(1)}$ Highest single measurement in 2011 Lowest monthly percentage of samples meeting turbidity limits Violation?
+Typical Source of Contaminant Turbidity 5.0 NTU 0.08 N/A No (NTU) 95% of samples <0.5 NTU N/A 100% No Soil Runoff

 Turbidity is a measurement of the cloudiness of water and is a good indicator of the effectiveness of our filtration system.
-MCWD is under more stringent requirements for NTUs: 80% turbidity reduction is required for our surface water treatment.
-(1) The MCL for turbidity is based upon the effectiveness of the District's treatment technique or TT, which is direct filtration
+(1) The MCL for turbidity is based upon the effectiveness of the District's treatment technique or TT, which is direct filtration.

-Inorganic Contaminants - Lead and Copper in Residential Taps in 2010
+Inorganic Contaminants - Lead and Copper in Residential Taps in 2011

-Contaminant Action Level (AL) PHG (MCLG) Number of Samples Collected 90 th Percentile Level Detected Number of Sites Exceeding AL Typical Source of Contaminant Lead (ppb) 15 2 40 5.6 0 Internal corrosion of household water plumbing systems Copper (ppm) 1.3 0.3 40 0.85 0 Internal corrosion of household water plumbing systems
+Contemnation zeua una coppe i in residential rap · · · · · · · · · · · · · · · · · · · Contaminant Action Level (AL) PHG (MCLG) Number of Samples Collected 90 th Percentile Level Detected Number of Sites Exceeding AL Typical Source of Contaminant Lead (ppb) (15) 0.2 40 7.5 1 Internal corrosion of household water plumbing systems Copper (ppm) (1.3) 0.3 40 1.4 5 Internal corrosion of household water plumbing systems